sodafoundation/documentation/learning/dashboard/group9/readme.md

 # How to install and setup NodeJS and npm?
 - **step 1:**
 Open the Terminal on your Ubuntu system.
-You can do this by pressing the **"Ctrl+Alt+T"** keys simultaneously.
+You can do this by pressing the `Ctrl+Alt+T` keys simultaneously.
 - **step 2:**
 Update your package list by typing the following command in the Terminal: